spragul/chat/README.md

-It is simple chat application.
+<p>It is simple chat application.
 In this application used talk ing one to one.
 If user create multiple mobile number you have to chat with all user one by one.
+toast message used to notification implemented</p>
 <hr>
 Back-end Source code = https://github.com/spragul/Chat-backend
 <hr>